ThomasP1234/Other-Projects/README.md

-This repo contains various small projects I have worked on
+This repo contains various small projects I have worked on in python and C++